2lx/wayout_solver/README.md

 <img align="center" width="500" src="../assets/images/screencapture.gif">

-Also, you can make the special version of the program, which log algorithm decisions in console output:
+Also, you can make the special version of the program, which log algorithm decisions in the console output:

 ```
 > make WayOut1Logging